Black holes, white holes, and near-horizon physics: Introduction

 Herein we will propose simple and explicit fully \textit{classical} models for a white hole, and in particular for a black-to-white hole transition. \begin{itemize} \item Firstly, starting from the standard (Hilbert) form of the Schwarzschild metric in curvature coordinates, we shall introduce a simple coordinate change, through a function depending solely on the radial coordinate, $r$.
-Specific choices of this function will result in a static black hole and white hole in horizon-penetrating coordinates --- Painl\'eve--Gullstrand, Kerr--Schild, and Eddington--Finkelstein coordinates. \item Secondly, we shall localize the required coordinate change to a compact near-horizon radial region, showing that both black and white holes can be cast into the standard manifestly static form outside of some compact radial region.
-Thus a clean distinction can be made between ``black'' and ``white'' horizons with minimal modifications to the standard (Hilbert) form of the metric. \item Thirdly, we introduce a function of time to create a non-vacuum spacetime, one that is no longer static and describes a black to white hole ``bounce''; with the ``bounce'' being confined to a compact (arbitrarily small) region of spacetime.
+Specific choices of this function will result in a static black hole and white hole in horizon-penetrating coordinates --- such as Painl\'eve--Gullstrand, Kerr--Schild, and Eddington--Finkelstein coordinates. \item Secondly, we shall localize the required coordinate change to a compact near-horizon radial region, showing that both black and white holes can be cast into the standard manifestly static form outside of some compact radial region.
+Thus a clean distinction can be made between ``black'' and ``white'' horizons with minimal modifications to the standard (Hilbert) form of the Schwarzschild metric. \item Thirdly, we introduce a function of time to create a non-vacuum spacetime, one that is no longer static, and which describes a black to white hole ``bounce''; with the ``bounce'' being confined to a compact (arbitrarily small) region of spacetime.
 Furthermore, an analysis of the action in the transition region will be conducted, the radial null curves will be investigated, and various energy conditions will be checked.
 Finally, we shall connect the discussion to quantum physics by applying the Feynman functional integral approach. \end{itemize}

-Our approach will only require fine tuning of the Schwarzschild spacetime in a compact radial region \textit{near the horizon}.
+\enlargethispage{35pt} Our approach will only require fine tuning of the Schwarzschild spacetime in a compact radial region \textit{near the horizon}.
 Therefore, the entire spacetime outside of a small neighbourhood of $r = 2m$ will be that of the standard (Hilbert) form of Schwarzschild spacetime.
-This is achieved by the use of smooth bump functions that will not create discontinuities in the metric; and therefore the Christoffel symbols and the Riemann tensor will not be discontinuous.
+This is achieved by the use of smooth bump functions that will not create discontinuities in the metric; and therefore the Christoffel symbols will not be discontinuous, and the Riemann tensor will not contain delta-function contributions.